 Travelling to see the locations is easy too – Wareham station is a great central point to start exploring.
 Kirrin Island and the ruins of Kirrin Castle, the scene of the first Famous Five book, is based on Corfe Castle – a battle-scarred survivor of conflicts through the ages which dates back to the Norman conquest.
 A stroll to the charming village of the same name – unsurprisingly the inspiration for Kirrin Village – makes a great stopping point for lunch or afternoon tea.
-On a longer trip, you might like to catch a steam train south to Swanage and its bay, a favourite of Enid and her husband Kenneth.
+On a longer trip, you might like to catch a steam train on the Swanage Railway south to Swanage and its bay, a favourite of Enid and her husband Kenneth.

 Fans of the penultimate Famous Five book Five Have a Mystery to Solve will certainly recognise “Whispering Island” once you step off the ferry to Brownsea Island.
 Christened by Blyton as “Keep Away Island” thanks to its reclusive owner Mary Bonham-Christie who wanted the island to return to nature, it’s one of the last remaining places in the UK to see our native red squirrels in their natural habitat.

 Mary Anning (History VIPs series, by Kay Barnham) and A Girl Called Mary (by G. D. Waters)